Distributed Nonconvex Optimization with Exponential Convergence Rate via Hybrid Systems Methods: Problem Statement and Algorithm Overview

 This is motivated by the use of gradient-based controllers in multi-agent systems, e.g., in consensus~\cite{olfati07}, as well as the simplicity of distributing gradient-based updates and the robustness to intermittency of communications that results from doing so~\cite{bertsekas89}.

 We seek to distribute~$\eqref{eq:gdall}$ across a team of agents in accordance with the parallelization requirement in Problem~\ref{prob:first}.
 We consider~$N$ agents indexed over~$i \in [N]$ and divide~$x \in \R^n$ into~$N$ blocks.
-Then agent~$i$ is responsible for updating and communicating values of the~$i$-th block,~$x_{i} \in \mathbb{R}^{n_i}$, where~$n_i \in \mathbb{N}$ and~$\sum_{i \in [N]} n_i = n$.
+Then agent~$i$ is responsible for updating and communicating values of the~$i$-th block,~$x_{i} \in \mathbb{R}^{n_i}$, where~$n_i \in \mathbb{N}_{> 0}$ and~$\sum_{i \in [N]} n_i = n$.
 Thus, the variable~$x$ may be written as the vertical concatenation of all agents' blocks, i.e.,~$x = \col (x_1, x_2, \dots, x_N)$.
 Each agent performs gradient descent on their own block but does not perform computations on any others.

 Agents' updates occur in continuous time while communications of these updates occur in discrete time.
 These communication events are coordinated for all agents using a shared timer~$\tau$.
 When this timer reaches zero, agents will broadcast their current state~$x_i$ to all other agents.
 The timer will then be reset to a value within a specified interval~$[\tau_{\min}, \tau_{\max}]$.
 Without loss of generality, we assume that communications are received at the same time as they are sent (allowing for communication delays requires only adding the length of delay onto the time between communications).
 When~$\tau = 0$, state values are communicated by agent~$i$ for all~$i \in [N]$ and received by agent~$\ell$ for all~$\ell \in [N]$, and then these communicated values are gathered by agent~$\ell$ into a vector~$\eta^\ell \in \mathbb{R}^n$, with the received value of~$x_i$ being assigned to~$\eta^\ell_i$.
 Note that for two agents~$i$ and~$\ell$, the entries~$\eta^i_k$ and~$\eta^\ell_k$ for some~$k \in [N]$ may not be equal at initialization.
 They will be equal, however, after at least one communication event and will remain equal for the rest of the run of the algorithm.
-The value of~$\eta^i$ is used in agent~$i$'s continuous-time computations in an update-and-hold manner between communications.
-Formally, agent~$i$ executes